matt-42/vpp/README.md

 ```

 Placeholders can also be used to refer to images passed as arguments
 to eval.
-Using placeholders, the use of _V to access pixels is not required:
+Using placeholders, the use of _v to access pixels is not required:

 ```c++
 auto C = eval(A, B, _1 + _2 * 2);